The Origin of Vastu

 The Vastu, with word meaning 'dwelling', is believed

 to be the residing places of god and man.
-According to
+According

-its modern meaning it covers all buildings
+to its modern meaning it covers all buildings

-irrespective of their use like residences, industries,
+irrespective of their use like residences,

-business establishments, lodges, hotels etc. It is
+industries, business establishments, lodges, hotels

-as Vayu (air), Agni (fire), Jal (water), Bhumi (earth)
+elements, such as Vayu (air), Agni (fire), Jal

-and Aakasha (space), which are known as Panchabhutas.
+(water), Bhumi (earth) and Aakasha (space), which

-Everything on earth is built from these elements.
+built from these elements.

 |